-We invite you to review our business insights, monthly factsheets, webinar recordings and other information created to help you leverage our resources and reach your greatest potential.
+We invite you to review our business insights, monthly factsheets, webinar recaps and other information created to help you leverage our resources and reach your greatest potential.
 Need to learn more about maximizing Millennials in the workplace, we got you covered!
 Or what about business operations, marketing, succession planning, winning government contracts, securing your financial future, and finding your “in” in the innovation economy?
-You’ve come to the right place, find your all of your first steps right here at www.mbda.gov/grow.
+You’ve come to the right place, find all of your first steps right here at www.mbda.gov/grow.

 If your manufacturing firm can save a penny for every product created, or reduce a second off production time, the savings can become massive.
 Measuring the right KPIs can reveal efficiencies, or lack thereof, that impact the bottom-line.